 To give you a visual, here’s a bucket I decorated with outdoor fabric.
 You can just barely see the light-colored string I used:

 If you’re looking to keep your costs down, check your local thrift stores.
-I found a large piece of this fabric at Salvation Army for just a few dollars.
+I scored a large piece of this fabric at Salvation Army for just a couple of dollars.
 Good luck!

 A 5-gallon bucket holds about 0.7 cubic feet of soil.